Nathan-S1/Nathan-S1.github.io/README.md

 - Downloadable resume
 - GitHub and LinkedIn links
 - Formspree contact form
-- Project-selection dropdown
+- Interactive project dropdown
+- Embedded project viewer
+- One-project-at-a-time loading
+- Manual project closing
+- Fullscreen project option
-- Unity WebGL project support
+- Unity WebGL support
-- Google Colab notebook links
-- Links to project source repositories
+- Browser-based tools
+- Mobile navigation menu

-## Project Dropdown
+## Interactive Projects

-The website does not automatically load or run any project.
+The website does not automatically load a project.

 Visitors must:

 1. Select a project from the dropdown.
-2. Review the project description.
+2. Press **Load Project**.
-3. Press the project button or repository button.
+3. Use the project inside the embedded viewer.

-### Available Projects

-- Apple Picker
-- Video Generator
-- Image Generator
-- Multilingual Speech Synthesis
+4. Press **Close Project** when finished.

+Only one project can run at a time.

+Loading another project automatically unloads the currently active project.

-## Project Types
+## Included Projects

 ### Apple Picker

-Apple Picker is a Unity project exported as a WebGL build.
+A Unity WebGL game.

-Expected website location:
+Expected location:

 ```text
 projects/applepicker/